gardenlinux/gardenlinux/tests/README.md

-    build-platform-test-gcp                 Build the platform test image for gcp build-platform-test-kvm                 Build the platform test image for kvm build-platform-test-openstack           Build the platform test image for openstack push-platform-test-ali                  Push the platform test image for ali push-platform-test-aws                  Push the platform test image for aws push-platform-test-azure                Push the platform test image for azure
+    build-platform-test-gcp                 Build the platform test image for gcp build-platform-test-kvm                 Build the platform test image for kvm build-platform-test-openstack           Build the platform test image for openstack build-platform-test-tofu                Build the platform test image for tofu push-platform-test-ali                  Push the platform test image for ali push-platform-test-aws                  Push the platform test image for aws push-platform-test-azure                Push the platform test image for azure